Table of Contents:

 Once you have audited the environment you can start to remove or reduce privileges from users who no longer require them.
 For those who actively require them, you can replace privileges with policies that allow the task to be elevated on demand without the user becoming over-privileged.

-By combining both Privileged Access Management and Application Control you can control access to devices, services, applications, data and hardware, and control which actions they can perform
+By combining both Privileged Access Management (PAM) and Application Control you can control access to devices, services, applications, data and hardware, and control which actions they can perform.

-What is the key benefit of the least privilege approach to security?
+What are the key benefits of the least privilege approach to security?

 - Reduced costs from saving time and money in managing users securely.